E-book to help you research, write, revise, and get ready to publish in all genres

 For more on rhymes, see the prior post “Good Times to Write in Rhymes.”

-For more help on writing or revising poems in general, A Poet’s Guide to Writing Poetry will help.
+For more help on writing or revising poems in general, my former poetry correspondence course is available in this updated paperback, A Poet’s Guide to Writing Poetry.

 ©2021, Mary Harwell Sayler, poet-writer, book author in all genres, including A Gathering of Poems